Testimonials from Former Mirasol Clients

 My overall experience at Mirasol was irreplaceable.
 Regardless of what happens in the future, I will permanently altered because of what I have learned at Mirasol and especially after my exposure to other programs.
 I would HIGHLY recommend Mirasol to anyone who is considering residential treatment.
 Thank you to the staff - I love you all. — CM

 I feel fortunate to have had the opportunity to learn tools to cope with life without having to revert back to eating disorder behavior.
-The nutritionist is exceptional.
+The dietitian is exceptional.
 I am deeply grateful to all of the staff who made my stay warm and valuable. — VN

 My stay here exceeded all my expectations, which were very high to begin with!
 I have learned and loved so much. — KJ